HPD-HDC Housing Fellows Program 2015-2017

-The NYC Department of Housing Preservation and Development (HPD) is the nation’s largest municipal housing preservation and development agency.
-Its mission is to promote quality housing and viable neighborhoods for New Yorkers through education, outreach, loan and development programs and enforcement of housing quality standards.
-It is responsible for implementing Mayor Bloomberg’s New Housing Marketplace Plan to finance the construction or preservation of 165,000 units of affordable housing by 2014.
-Since the plan’s inception, a total of more than 143,300 affordable homes have been created or preserved.
+The NYC Department of Housing Preservation and Development (HPD) is the largest municipal housing preservation and development agency in the nation.
+The agency’s mission is to promote housing equality and create and sustain viable neighborhoods for New Yorkers through housing education, outreach, loan and development programs and enforcement of housing standards.
+We are the lead agency in implementing Mayor de Blasio’s Housing New York plan to finance the creation or preservation of 200,000 units of affordable housing in the next 10 years.
 For more information, please visit www.nyc.gov/hpd

 The HPD-HDC Housing Fellows Program is designed to bring talented young professionals to HPD and HDC to expose them both to the inner workings of New York City government and to the field of affordable housing, with the goal of developing the next generation of affordable housing leadership.
 The Fellowship provides a forum for the exchange of fresh and current ideas with those who shape the City’s housing policy through housing- and community development-related lectures, site visits, hands-on policy work and mentoring.

 The HPD-HDC Housing Fellowship is a two-year program, and individuals who are selected to join the program make a two year commitment.
 Each class of Fellows is chosen following a national search.
 Fellows must be recent graduates of schools of public policy, urban studies, planning, management, law or a related field.
-In the first year, Housing Fellows rotate through three four-month placements, learning firsthand about HPD’s efforts to revitalize New York City’s neighborhoods through financing, including tax-exempt and taxable bonds; new construction; rehabilitation; code enforcement; housing litigation; outreach and loans to private owners.
+In the first year, Housing Fellows rotate through two five-month placements, learning firsthand about HPD’s efforts to revitalize New York City’s neighborhoods through financing, including tax-exempt and taxable bonds; new construction; rehabilitation; code enforcement; housing litigation; outreach and loans to private owners.
 In the second year, Fellows expand their time in a specific program area to encourage further growth by choosing two half-year or one full-year placement.
-In addition to their work experiences, Fellows participate in site visits to developments across the City; meet with housing leaders in government, business, nonprofit organizations and academia; accompany HPD housing inspectors investigating complaints in the field; and participate in conferences, among other activities.
+In addition to their work experiences, Fellows participate in site visits and inspections to developments across New York City; meet with housing leaders in government, business, nonprofit organizations and academia; and participate in conferences, among other activities.
 At the end of the two year period, Fellows either secure positions within HPD or HDC or move on to continue working in the field at other agencies or organizations.
 Please note that neither HPD nor HDC can promise permanent employment at the end of the program.

 Applicant must be a recent graduate with a master’s or law degree, and have good writing, analytical, and interpersonal skills.
 Demonstrated interest in government and housing is preferred, as is experience and/or course work in finance.
 [Note that we can only hire American citizens or green-card holders; also, we do not reimburse for relocation costs.]
 Selected applicants must become residents of New York City within ninety days following the start of employment.